iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > It does not appear to follow me via GPS, i live in lancaster but work all over the Philadelphia area and the app seems to only use the default county selection (unless i missed something).
 Makes it pretty useless for anynone that travels in PA.<br> :date: __2020-11-30 23:33:58__

 > I like the concept of the app, and we clearly need something like this.
 My huge complaint is that the developers continually respond with no location services or gps is needed.That is patently false, if I want to receive notifications the gps has to be on ( and the screen that popped up telling me that the gps had to be on in order to get the notifications sems to confirm what everyone else was saying).
 Remake the app so no one needs gps just for safety and I'm all in<br> :date: __2020-11-27 05:38:12__

-> Reporting symptoms is easy.
-But Covid data does not seem accurate.
-Or, I am misunderstanding the data since the data columns are unlabelled.<br> :date: __2020-11-19 21:12:48__

-> Not sure that this is truly private.
-If I have to give my phone number to DOH employee to receive Random ID, then this is no longer private because DOH then has my phone number and knows my identity.
-How is this private or confidential?<br> :date: __2020-11-18 23:14:49__

-> 😁it doesn't tell me much about the Virus itsef<br> :date: __2020-11-13 17:27:08__